JustinInCoding/BullseyeSwiftUI/README.md

 - use the Asset Category for colors to reuse through all of the app and no need type the value every time you used them
 - Hex to RGB: https://www.rapidtables.com/convert/color/hex-to-rgb.html
 - Use LinearGradient to make button polished
+- Using @Binding to bind the state to the InstructionsView you created

 ## Acknowledgements